-What is key to enforcing these stereotypes is the large role media plays in normalising this gender imbalance.
-The reality of the situation is that there are many women in professional kitchens but often press coverage is skewed far more to focussing upon male chefs, because they’re found to be more financially lucrative, according to Amanda Cohen, a Manhattan chef.
-Interestingly the first person to ever receive six Michelin stars was Eugénie Brazier, a women, yet Alain Ducasse, a man, was given far more media coverage over achieving the same feat.
-Carrying out a little research of my own I simply googled the phrase celebrity chef.
-A horizontal scroll bar loads in which there are names and photos of what google recognises as the top 35 celebrity chefs.
-What’ s pretty shocking is from that list is only 9 are women.
+It’s unfortunate that these ideologies have spawned into everyday assumptions and discussions, which - I will admit - I have been guilty of.
+It is so easy to draw a picture in your head of a ‘typical chef’ and immediately envisage a cartoon, Ratatouille-esque man with a long hat and white robes, but when asked who is cooking dinner our thoughts fly to Mum or Gran.
+A key contributor to the enforcement of these stereotypes is the large role the media plays in normalising and preserving this gender imbalance.
+The reality of the situation is that there are many women in professional kitchens but often the focus of press coverage is skewed towards male chefs.
+According to Manhattan chef Amanda Cohen, this is because male chefs are found to be more financially lucrative.
+Interestingly, the first person to ever receive six Michelin stars was Eugénie Brazier - a woman! - yet Alain Ducasse (a man) was given far more media coverage over the same achievement.
+Carrying out a little research of my own, I simply googled the phrase “celebrity chef”.
+Unsurprisingly, the horizontal scroll bar that loads throws up names and photos of - what Google recognises as - the top 35 celebrity chefs.
+From that list, only 9 are women.